bleroy/3d-junkyard/Decent1200/readme.md

 ## Current version

-The current revision of the Decent 1200 keyboard is: rev. 3.
+The current revision of the Decent 1200 keyboard is: rev. 4m.

 ## Can I buy one?

 The project is open-source, and I encourage everyone to build their own.
-I also sell kits and assembled keyboards (both modern and vintage) for those who are not comfortable with ordering parts, PCBs or using a soldering iron.
+I also sell modern kits and assembled modern keyboards for those who are not comfortable with ordering parts, PCBs or using a soldering iron.

 How expensive is it?
 It depends on what you're ordering, but this is a made-to-order custom mechanical keyboard, so not cheap.